 Bomb experts have been called to a south Wales nature reserve after an unexploded World War Two shell was discovered by a walker in Bridgend.

 Dean Smith, 38, of Pyle, was walking near Kenfig Pool on Saturday when he saw a fin sticking out of the sand.

 He reached down to pick it up, but ending up falling and landed with the 2ft-long (0.6m) bomb on top of him.

 The site has been cordoned off by police and the Royal Logistics Corps will carry out a controlled explosion.

-History enthusiast Mr Smith, who made the discovery with his son-in-law James Clarke, 20, said he often finds old ordnance material in the area.'We froze'
+History enthusiast Mr Smith, who made the discovery with his son-in-law James Clarke, 20, said he often finds old ordnance material in the area.

 "We saw the fin sticking up and I thought, that will be nice for my collection," he said.

 "I pulled so hard that I fell back and it landed on top of me.
 We froze for a second and I noticed that the fuse was still attached so it was still live."

 "I'm a bit of a history buff and so I knew what it was straight away.